shipyardapp/Shipyard-Documentation/docs/reference/logs/fleet-logs.md

 ### Live Update

-If a log has a status of *Scheduled* or *Running*, the individual Log page will automatically refresh every few seconds to show:
+In the **Overview** tab a log has a status of *Scheduled* or *Running*, the individual Log page will automatically refresh every few seconds to show:

 - Current Fleet Status
 - Current Duration